silaspe/maths/docs/group_theory.md

 ### isomorphism

-First, let's just parse this term "isomorphic" (by the way, isomorphic and homeomorphic mean the same thing.
-But isomorphic is used in group theory and category theory, while homeomorphic is used in topology) two things are isomorphic if they are related via homeomorphism (that's a direct quote from ChatGPT). homeo means same, and morphic means what you think it means.
+First, let's just parse this term "isomorphic" (by the way, isomorphic and homomorphic mean the same thing.
+But isomorphic is used in group theory and category theory, while homeomorphic is used in topology) two things are isomorphic if they are related via homeomorphism (that's a direct quote from ChatGPT). homo means the same, and morphic means what you think it means.
 So homeomorphic means you can morph one into the other and they still look the same (as you do in topology, and it's kind of the same thing in group theory) and a homeomorphism is a method of doing just that.

 Long story short, two groups are isomorphic when they have the same general structure.